HTTPArchive/almanac.httparchive.org/src/content/en/2020/javascript.md

   sql_file="correlations.sql"
 ) }}

 The above chart uses the [Pearson coefficient of correlation](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient).
 There's a long, kinda complex definition of what that means precisely, but the gist is that we're looking for the strength of the correlation between two different numbers.
-If we find a coefficient of 1, we'd have a direct correlation.
-A correlation of 0 would show no connection between two numbers.
-Anything below zero shows a negative correlation—in other words, as one number goes up the other one decreases.
+If we find a coefficient of 1.00, we'd have a direct positive correlation.
+A correlation of 0.00 would show no connection between two numbers.
+Anything below 0.00 indicates a negative correlation—in other words, as one number goes up the other one decreases.

-First, there doesn't seem to be much measurable correlation between our JavaScript metrics and the Lighthouse Accessibility score here.
+First, there doesn't seem to be much of a measurable correlation between our JavaScript metrics and the Lighthouse accessibility ("LH A11y" in the chart) score here.
 That stands in stark opposition to what's been found elsewhere, notably through [WebAim's annual research](https://webaim.org/projects/million/#frameworks).

 The most likely explanation for this is that Lighthouse's accessibility tests aren't as comprehensive (yet!) as what is available through other tools, like WebAIM, that have accessibility as their primary focus.

-Where we do see a strong correlation is between the amount of JavaScript bytes and both the overall Lighthouse performance score and Total Blocking Time.
+Where we do see a strong correlation is between the amount of JavaScript bytes ("Bytes") and both the overall Lighthouse performance ("LH Perf") score and Total Blocking Time ("TBT").

 The correlation between JavaScript bytes and Lighthouse performance scores is -0.47.
 In other words, as JS bytes increase, Lighthouse performance scores decrease.
-The overall bytes has a stronger correlation than the amount of third-party scripts, hinting that while they certainly play a role, we can't place all the blame on third-parties.
+The overall bytes has a stronger correlation than the amount of third-party bytes ("3P bytes"), hinting that while they certainly play a role, we can't place all the blame on third-parties.

 The connection between Total Blocking Time and JavaScript bytes is even more significant (0.55 for overall bytes, 0.48 for third-party bytes).
 That's not too surprising given what we know about all the work browsers have to do to get JavaScript to run in a page—more bytes means more time.

-### Security Vulnerabilities
+### Security vulnerabilities

 One other helpful audit that Lighthouse runs is to check for known security vulnerabilities in third-party libraries.
 It does this by detecting which libraries and frameworks are used on a given page, and what version is used of each.
 Then it checks [Snyk's open-source vulnerability database](https://snyk.io/vuln?type=npm) to see what vulnerabilities have been discovered in the identified tools.

 {{ figure_markup(